Kuselan: Plot

-Sridevi starts spreading the news that her husband Balakrishnan and Ashok Kumar were friends in their childhood.
-Balakrishnan gets relatively popular and people believe he could somehow bring Ashok Kumar to take photos with everyone.
-Meanwhile, Ashok Kumar works on two films: Vettaiyan, and Annamalai 2.
+Sridevi starts spreading the news that her husband, Balakrishnan, and Ashok Kumar were friends in childhood.
+Balakrishnan was relatively popular, and people believed he could bring Ashok Kumar to take photos with everyone.
+Meanwhile, Ashok Kumar is developing two films: Vettaiyan and Annamalai 2.
 Both films are sequels to previous films he created: Chandramukhi and Annaamalai.
-Kuppusamy helps Balakrishnan with renovating the barbershop.
-Shanmugam successfully breaks into the guest house Ashok Kumar is staying in and disguises himself as a helper.
-He is able to get a photo of Ashok Kumar with his wife and proudly shows the village.
-People start doubting if Balakrishana was a friend of Ashok Kumar as a commoner was able to get a photo with Ashok Kumar, but not him.
-Kuppusamy is angered when he comes to the conclusion Balakrishnan lied.
-He tells the entire village, which causes his children to get backlashed and they start disliking their father.
+Kuppusamy helps Balakrishnan renovate the barbershop.
+Shanmugam successfully breaks into Ashok Kumar's guest house and disguises himself as a helper.
+He gets a photo of Ashok Kumar with his wife and proudly shows it to the village.
+People are uncertain if Balakrishana was a friend of Ashok Kumar, as a commoner got a photo with Ashok Kumar but not him.
+Kuppusamy is angered when he concludes that Balakrishnan lied.
+He tells the entire village, which causes his children to get backlashed, and they start disliking their father.

-His eldest daughter's school was able to get Ashok Kumar to attend a function for him at the school.
+His eldest daughter's school managed to get Ashok Kumar to attend a function for him at the school.
 It was also his last filming day.
-Balakrishnan decides to fulfill Sridevi's desire of at least seeing Ashok Kumar and they attend the school function.
-There, Ashok Kumar makes a speech recalling his childhood days, when he was extremely poor.
-It was Balakrishnan himself that helped Ashok Kumar during his hard times, and even suggested that Ashok Kumar should get into acting.
-Ashok Kumar tearfully explains that it was Balakrishnan that gave him everything.
+Balakrishnan decides to fulfil Sridevi's desire of at least seeing Ashok Kumar, and they attend the school function.
+Ashok Kumar makes an emotional speech, recalling his childhood days when he was destitute, about his best friend, Balakrishnan.
+Balakrishnan helped Ashok Kumar during his hard times when he did not have money for clothes and food and even suggested that Ashok Kumar gets into acting.
+Ashok Kumar tearfully explains that Balakrishnan gave him everything, even selling his ear studs to send him to Madras.
+He says that he became rich because of him.
 When they return home, his children ask for forgiveness for ignoring him.
-Then, Ashok Kumar visits them unexpectedly and emotionally reunites with Balakrishnan.
-He then suggests to Balakrishnan to move to Chennai where he could give Balakrishnan and his family a house near his as well as a barbershop for Balakrishnan.
-Balakrishnan declines but promises to keep in contact with Ashok Kumar.
-Ashok Kumar leaves the village, satisfied that he found his long-lost friend.
+Then Ashok Kumar unexpectedly visits them and emotionally reunites with Balakrishnan.
+He then suggests to Balakrishnan that he move to Chennai, where he could give Balakrishnan and his family a house near his barbershop.
+Although Balakrishnan declines, Ashok Kumar tells him that he and his family is all that he has and makes arrangements for them to stay with him.
+Before Ashok Kumar leaves, Balakrishnan brings a peanut candy and feeds Ashok, who also reciprocates and share a few moments of joy before declaring to the people that Balakrishnan is his best friend.